r-archer37/faust_kafka_demo/README.md

 ### Part 0: What is Streaming Data?

 Let's start by being more concrete about what we mean by "a stream."
 Within this article, I am going to talk about streams that look like an Apache Kafka topic, but from the perspective of the code we'll be writing, it's not all that different from, say, the public Twitter API or any number of other streams out there.
 Fundamentally, they are a queue to which messages (typically JSON blobs) can be published, and from which they can be consumed.
-The expected usage has a consumer subscribing to a topic, and then taking one messsage at a time off the end of the queue.
+The expected usage has a consumer subscribing to a topic, and then taking one message at a time off the end of the queue.
 The consumer will usually perform some sort of operation on the content of the message, and then come back for the next one.

 For example, a Kafka instance might have topics like `incoming_payment_received` and `incoming_payment_processed`.
 When our software platform initially receives payment it might publish a message to the former, prompting a consumer to create a record in a payment database.
 Subsequently, when we have properly attributed that payment for accounting purposes, our application might publish a message to the latter topic, prompting a different consumer to update the corresponding record.

-A key feature of these streams is that a consumer can finish processing all messages in the queue, and be in a state of waiting for the next one to arrive, either up to some time-limit set by a developer, or indefinitely.
+A key feature of these streams is that a consumer can finish processing all messages in the queue and be in a state of waiting for the next one to arrive, either up to some time-limit set by a developer, or indefinitely.

 ### Part 1: Building a Faust App

 For the purpose of this demonstration, let's assume we want to develop a process that will wait indefinitely for new messages, so long as the queue it is connected to exists.
 This is what Faust will call our `app`.
-The typical Faust app will have `agent`s, `topic`s, and connections between the them.
+The typical Faust app will have `agent`s, `topic`s, and connections between them.
 Let's start by looking at a very simple app and then break down what's going on:

 #### `my_example_faust_app.py`
 ```python